Carbon levy repeal

 Bill 3, Job Creation Tax Cut (Alberta Corporate Tax Amendment) Act, received Royal Assent on June 28, 2019.
-The general income tax rate on businesses will be reduced from 12% to 8% over 4 years.
+The general income tax rate on businesses will be reduced from 12% to 8% over 4 years (2019 to 2022).
 The small business tax rate will remain at 2%.
 For more information, see Special Notice Vol. 5 No. 52 – Job Creation Tax Cut and corporate income tax rates.

 Overview as of March 2018